dogsbodytech/pi-display/README.md

 # Create a Raspberry Pi Display on Raspbian Debian using Jessie and the Epiphany browser

 We had an issue with a lot of other Raspberry Pi based displays/kiosks as they tended to use the Chromium browser which is very old on arm and doesn't currently support the latest SSL protocols.

+This install also downloads and compiles the latest cec-client that allows you to cron turning the TV on and off each day.

 ## Installation ##